Click here to view our video explaining how HELP's Brain Power Program can change your life!

 A student whose first language is not English and who is in the process of learning English.
 Often referred to as ELL.

-executive function
+Executive function

 The ability to organize cognitive processes.
 This includes the ability to plan ahead, prioritize, stop and start activities, shift from one activity to another activity and monitor one’s own behavior.

-executive functioning issues
+Executive functioning issues

 Difficulty organizing oneself to accomplish tasks.
 Kids with these issues often have trouble planning ahead, prioritizing, self-correcting, starting activities and shifting from one task to another.
 Sometimes referred to as an executive functioning disorder.

-expressive language
+Expressive language

 The aspect of spoken language that includes speaking and the aspect of written language that includes composing or writing.
 Kids with expressive language issues may have trouble finding the right word to say or may mix up past and present verb tenses.
 The term language disorder also covers these symptoms.